nurChamdanis/express-template/README.md

 # setup your env file
 cp .env.sample .env

+# setup apploader.js to specify app folders (can have more than 1) to use
+cp apps/apploader.js.sample apps/apploader.js

 # to make your custom app you can either
 # - 1. continue development in apps/app-sample
 # - 2. rename apps/app-sample and develop from there
 # - 3. make a copy of apps/app-sample and rename it and work from there
 ```

-In `src/apps/apploader.js`, change the `web-sample` to the folder you are using for development
+In `apps/apploader.js`, change the `app-sample` to the folder you are using for development

 3. Important notes for development

-- change only the package.json in apps/web-sample
+- change only the package.json in `apps/app-sample`
-- do note any conflicts to resolve for anything outside the apps folder when merging from upstream
+- do note any conflicts to resolve for anything outside the `apps` folder when merging from upstream
 - feedback for improvement is welcome

 4. Updating the template